-Photo of Elizabeth Vitale
+Photo of Elizabeth R. Vitale

 Beth is a managing associate in the firm’s Employee Benefits & Executive Compensation group.
 Her practice focuses on assisting public and private companies of all sizes with a range of employee benefit matters, including the design and administration of qualified retirement plans, health and welfare plans, and non-qualified deferred compensation plans, as well as executive compensation matters.
 Beth also collaborates with litigation and transaction teams on various benefits and executive compensation issues.